Cinnamon-crested spadebill: Distribution and habitat

 The cinnamon-crested spadebill has a disjunct distribution.
-The nominate subspecies has a large continuous range from Meta Department in central Colombia east through Amazonas and Bolívar states in southern Venezuela, the Guianas, and northern Brazil from the upper Negro River to the Atlantic in Amapá anmd northern Pará.
+The nominate subspecies has a large continuous range from Meta Department in central Colombia east through Amazonas and Bolívar states in southern Venezuela, the Guianas, and northern Brazil from the upper Negro River to the Atlantic in Amapá and northern Pará.
 Separate populations are found in northern Sucumbíos Province in northeastern Ecuador and in southern Loreto Province in northeastern Peru.
 Subspecies P. s. pallidiventris is found in Brazil south of the Amazon between the Tapajós River and northern Maranhão and locally in eastern Rondônia and northern Mato Grosso.

 The cinnamon-crested spadebill primarily inhabits terra firme forest, where it greatly favors brushy undergrowth and dense stands of saplings.
 In Peru it is mostly found in forest on nutrient-poor sandy soils in blackwater river basins.
 In elevation it reaches 300 m in Colombia, 200 m in Ecuador, and 900 m in Venezuela and Brazil.